nhsx/au-data-engineering/docs/source/adfpipelines.rst

  2. Set the Azure Datalake file system.
  3. Set the source path to the folder containing the excel files.
  4. Set the sink path.
- 5. Set an ``array`` variable containing the list of excel metadata.
+ 5. Set an ``array`` variable containing the list of excel file metadata.
  6. ForEach loops over each excel file:

     a.
 Sets the source sheet and sink file.